Collective motion planning for a group of robots using intermittent diffusion: Mathematical Underpinnings

 \section{Mathematical Underpinnings}

-In this section, we justify theoretically that the generated path using the proposed method can achieve the desired shape while maintaining collision free motions.
-We start with the collision free property first.
+In this section, we justify theoretically that the generated path using the proposed method can achieve the desired shape while maintaining collision{-}free motions.
+We start with the collision{-}free property first.

 Our model determines the trajectories of the robots based on two different gradient flows, \eqref{gradient} and \eqref{gradient2} respectively.
 In both cases, the energy functional $\Psi(X)$ consists of a potential $F(X)$ (or $\hat{F}(X)$) that attracts the robots to the destinations, and the repelling function $G(X)$ that keeps them away from each other.
-In our theoretical study, it suffices to consider a general potential $F$ that is differentiable, bounded, and has minimizers only at the desired regions.
+In our theoretical study, it suffices to consider a general potential $F$ that is differentiable, \fix{is} bounded, and has minimizers only at the desired regions.
 In this general setting, the governing equation for the path is still given by the gradient flow presented in \eqref{gradient}.
-So we show that the trajectories are collision free in both continuous and discrete cases.